Skip to the main content.

 Launching a startup is life-changing.
 It’s no mean feat, and it's likely that, if you’re thinking about it, then you're probably searching the web for advice from those who have done exactly that.

-If you were going to invest in a startup business, and you could only give one piece of advice to the team running that company, what would it be?
+One question we often ask is - if you were going to invest in a startup business, and you could only give one piece of advice to the team running that company, what would it be?

 We asked our Twitter followers too.